 Section III − Aeronautical provisions

-30.8 § 8 The procedure specified in this Chapter is obligatory for communications between stations on board aircraft and stations of the maritime mobile-satellite service, wherever this service or stations of this service are specifically mentioned.
+30.8 § 8 The procedure specified in this Chapter is obligatory for communications between stations on board aircraft and stations of the maritime mobile-satellite service, aeronautical mobile-satellite service, aeronautical mobile (R) services or aeronautical mobile service, wherever these services or stations of these services are specifically mentioned.

+30.8A § 8A The Convention on International Civil Aviation, as amended, prescribes which aircraft shall carry portable radio equipment for use in a survival craft, It also prescribes the requirements which shall be met by such equipment.

-30.9 § 9 Certain provisions of this Chapter are applicable to the aeronautical mobile service, except in the case of special arrangements between the governments concerned.[Rationale: Align the provisions for GADSS with GMDSS]
+30.9 § 9 Certain provisions of this Chapter are applicable to the aeronautical mobile service, except in the case of special arrangements between the governments concerned.

+30.9A § 9A Aeronautical earth stations located at rescue coordination centres, may be authorized by an administration to communicate for distress and safety purposes with any other station using frequency bands allocated to the aeronautical mobile-satellite service, when special circumstances make it essential, notwithstanding the methods of working provided for in these Regulations[Rationale: Align the provisions for GADSS with GMDSS]

 A.3 Issue 3 – Control of the Mobile Station